Skip to main content

 What do scalp psoriasis and dandruff look like?

-Scalp psoriasis looks like raised patches, usually with dry, white, or silvery scales overlying the rash.
-You may notice psoriasis extending into the skin at the hairline, neck, and around the ears.
-You may also notice patches or hair loss.
+Scalp psoriasis looks like raised patches, usually with dry, white or silvery scales overlying the rash.
+You may notice psoriasis extending into your skin at the hairline, neck, and around your ears.
+You may also notice patches of hair loss.
+Hair loss is usually temporary and happens because of skin inflammation or scratching.

 Close-up of scalp with psoriasis and hair loss.